7Cav/cScripts/README.md

 ```

 ### Uninstall
-If you whant to remove a function or script you need to remove the following for each script:
+If you whant to remove a function or script you need to remove the following from the description.ext:

 **Loadouts Script** *(Poppy) `cScripts\Loadouts\...`*
 ``` c++